- Elevation: 2,372 m (7,782 ft)

 Another more informal name for Boklorobubuh is Puncak Piramid (pyramid peak), which is how Boklorobubuh (or ‘Kukusan’ as some mistaken locals call it) appears from some angles – including from Goa Sigolo-golo (Sigolo-golo Cave), Air Terjun Sekelip (Sekelip Waterfall) in Wonosalam and on the road out to the starting point for the trek to Puncak Cemorosewu from Carangwulung.

-The two trailheads (Rejosari and Nawangan) may start just a few kilometres apart but their trails are very different.
+The two other trailheads for much more significant expeditions (Rejosari and Nawangan) from the north may start just a few kilometres apart but their trails are very different.

 The Rejosari trail dubbed ‘the north gate of Anjasmoro’ is growing in popularity as it is the closest major one to Surabaya and has been well-promoted to local hiking groups, so the first few kilometres into the hills to easy photo destinations are on well used paths.
 Note that the trailhead is at only around 450m above sea level and it is almost impossible to attempt to reach Boklorobubuh from this trail due to the steepness of the terrain between Kukusan and Boklorobubuh.
 Reaching Kukusan is technically possible, but very few people go beyong the accessible photo spots and the final safe place to visit is Puncak Bayangan (1,833m on Bakosurtanal map, 1,847m on GPS) which is 30 minutes beyond Puncak Semar and not to be confused with the different Puncak Bayangan on the Carangwulung trail to Puncak Cemorosewu.